asyncapi/asyncapi-react/docs/usage/gatsbyjs.md

-# Using in NextJS
+# Using in GatsbyJS

-Read the document to find out how to use React AsyncAPI component in the NextJS project.
+Read the document to find out how to use React AsyncAPI component in the GatsbyJS project.
 You can generate static documentation using the component or embed a dynamic component (for dynamic data) in your application.

 ## Prerequisites